 I never recommend people go crazy with their low carb goals.
 Having a diet that’s too restrictive can stress you out, causing adrenal fatigue that leads to more weight gain.
 Additionally, not eating enough calories in a day could worsen fatigue, headaches, and other symptoms.

-For more on how to set yourself up for success with your new diet and how to change your mindset towards healthy eating, check out this post!
+For more on how to set yourself up for success with your new diet and how to discover your carb tolerance, download The Cysterhood App!

 There is more to eating a healthy diet than just going low carb.
 Foods hold so many benefits that can help Cysters with their symptom management—you just have to choose the ones that are supporting your PCOS!
 Not only can these intentional foods help you with weight loss, but a PCOS friendly diet can give you relief from a lot of the ill effects of polycystic ovarian syndrome.